AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 ## Settings

 * The inscriber can be set to be sided (as explained below) or allow inputs to any slot from any side, with an internal filter deciding what goes where.
 While in non-sided mode, items cannot be extracted from the top and bottom slots.
 * The inscriber can be set to push items into adjacent inventories.
+* The size of the input buffer can be adjusted, the large option is for a standalone inscriber you feed manually, the small option is to make large parallelized setups more viable.

 ## The GUI And Sidedness